sanazmhd/documents/README.md

  | Port VLAN |VLAN identifier that the local port associates with untagged or priority taggedframes|
  |Port &amp; Protocol VLANs  | Whether Port &amp; Protocol VI-AN is supported and enabled on the port, and the list of Port &amp; Protocol VLAN identifiers |
  |VLAN Names  | List of VLAN names that the port is assigned to |
- |Protocol IDs  | List Of protocols that are accessible through the port, for instance\n9000 (Loopback)
+ |Protocol IDs  | List Of protocols that are accessible through the port, for instance 9000 (Loopback)
- 00 26 42 42 03 00 00 00 (STP)
+ 00 26 42 42 03 00 00 00 (STP)|
  00 27 42 42 03 00 00 02 (RSTP)
  00 69 42 42 03 00 00 03 (MSTP)
  888e01 (802.1x)